- Books, Literature, and Writing»

 I’m well aware that being too selective diminishes the possibility of forging new relationships but I’ve got to the stage where I realise if I’d been more discerning in the past I wouldn’t be in this predicament now.
 Lousy marriage; no sex; no affection; husband I can’t get rid of.
 Say no more.

-I’ve met a few men from several popular online sites and experienced several dating disasters - meeting at a bar which had closed down and waiting at the wrong place entirely (nobody told me there were two McDonald's in town).
+I’ve met a few men from several popular online sites and experienced several dating disasters.
+Meeting at a bar which had closed down and waiting at the wrong place entirely (nobody told me there were two McDonald's in town).
 I even embarrassed myself by going off with the wrong man who by some strange coincidence had the same name as my proposed date.

 No-one I’ve met so far has made me feel as if I wanted to get to know them better.
 Does this say more about me or the men I’ve dated?

 Still sitting at my table pondering my plight, I notice my usual gremlins have accompanied me once again when the fire alarm sounds in the restaurant.
-Staff whiz past checking for a non-existent conflagration but none of the diners seem unduly concerned and continue with their dinner.
+Staff whiz past checking for a non-existent conflagration but none of the diners seem unduly concerned and continue with their lunch.

 I glance at my watch; my date is already ten minutes late.
 When he eventually arrives I’m more alarmed than the alarm.
 He’s a monstrous mountain of a man!
 As he lumbers through the door in a tatty rent-a-tent ‘T’ shirt, my heart sinks.
 Oh, no!
 What if someone I know sees us together?
 I inwardly cringe as I smile at him, ‘Very pleased to meet you.’
 I’m really not but what else can I say?